 - Schools/colleges can specify their own additional expectations/requirements for fellows within their units.

 The financial support package will consist of a student stipend, matching fellowships, and tuition and fee support.
 A breakdown of the various elements is as follows.

 Provided by the respective college of each fellowship recipient.

 Nomination and Selection

 To be eligible for consideration for a fellowship, prospective students must meet the previously outlined criteria, have applied or been accepted to the graduate school, and be nominated by the respective college/school dean (or his/her designee) for the program the student intends to pursue.
-The deadline for general nominations is March 1 of each year.
+The deadline for general nominations is February 1, 2019.
 For more information or to show your interest in being nominated for a fellowship, please contact Dr. George Flowers, Dean of the Graduate School (firstname.lastname@example.org).
 Please include your program of interest and status of any graduate school application in progress.